 They’re also great if you don’t want to spend too much money on your company’s website either.
 As they’re much simpler, and require a lot less maintenance, meaning that brochure websites can bring an excellent ROI, despite not directly selling any products to customers.

 What does a brochure website look like?

 Below are a couple of examples of a brochure website, to give you a better understanding of how one of these types of sites would work and what it would look like.
 As you can see, the contact details on the Premier Student Halls website are prominent, so you easily know how to contact the company and place an order, or, in this case, book a viewing to one of their student halls in Birmingham.

 For Saturn Interiors, the focus is on showcasing their kitchen installations.
-This visual approach not only helps build up trust with the customer, since they can see the sorts of results they will get with this kitchen fitter, but it helps build up desire for the end product.
-Having a well maintained gallery also contributes to encouraging user interest and engagement, with the aim of pushing potential customers towards the contact page.
+This visual approach not only helps build up trust with the customer, since they can see the sorts of results they will get with this kitchen fitter, but it helps build up a desire for the end product.
+Having a well-maintained gallery also contributes to encouraging user interest and engagement, with the aim of pushing potential customers towards the contact page.